Andrea Dallaway

-Andrea Dallaway (born 14 October 1970) is a British sprint canoer who competed in the late 1980s.
+Andrea Elizabeth Dallaway (born 14 October 1970) is a British canoe sprinter who competed in the late 1980s.

+Early life

+She attended Pelsall Comprehensive School in Walsall.

+In 1992 she worked for Royal Mail, and lived on Thames Street in Weybridge.
+She was financially sponsored by Royal Mail.

+She trained with Elmbridge Canoe Club.

+Career

 She was eliminated in the semifinals of the K-4 500 m event at the 1988 Summer Olympics in Seoul.
 Four years later in Barcelona, Dallaway was eliminated in the semifinals of the K-4 500 m event.
 At her third and final Summer Olympics in Atlanta, she was eliminated in the semifinals of the K-1 500 m event.

+Personal life

+By 1998 she lived in Hednesford, and later in 1998 in Alrewas, both in Staffordshire.